 In 2013, we closed eleven restaurants including one restaurant relocated within its market area and four underperforming restaurants prior to the expiration of their contractual lease term.
-In the first three months of 2014 we have closed five restaurants, including one restaurant relocated within its market area.
-One underperforming restaurant that was closed in the first quarter of 2014 was closed prior to the expiration of its contractual lease term and \$0.4 million was reserved for estimated future rent payments and other occupancy related expenses for this location.
+In the first six months of 2014 we have closed nine restaurants, including one restaurant which we relocated within its existing market.
+During the six months ended June 29, 2014, we recorded other lease charges of \$0.4 million.
 We may incur lease charges in the future from additional closures of underperforming restaurants.

-We currently anticipate that we will close 15 to 20 restaurants in all of 2014, excluding any restaurants relocated within their market area.
+We currently anticipate that we will close a total of 15 to 20 restaurants in 2014, excluding any restaurants relocated within their market area.
 Our determination of whether to close restaurants in the future is subject to further evaluation and may change.